Magicolo/phylactery/phylactery/README.md

             self.arguments
         }
     }

-    // Use the convenience macro to automatically implement the required `Shroud`
-    // trait for all `T: Log`.
-    shroud!(Log);

     // This thread local storage allows preserve this thread's call stack while
     // being able to log from anywhere without the need to pass a logger around.